LLe27/parceljs-test/README.md

 # parceljs-test
-A skeleton repository using the lightweight parceljs bundler
+Testing parceljs bundler using dependencies such as jquery, bootstrap and font-awesome